tyvia/quadratic_calc/README.md

 * [Additional info](#additional-info)

 ## Installation and setup
-1. Download all source files into one folder.
+1. Download all source files into one folder:
 ```
 $ git clone https://github.com/tyvia/quadratic_calc
 ```
-2. Open the subfolder with source files and build with Make.
+2. Open the subfolder with source files and build with Make:
 ```
 $ cd quadratic_calc/
 $ make all
 ```
 This way the `test` and `quadratic` programs will automatically run(the first one should print `OK` several times).

-3. You can run the `quadratic` program again from the folder, where it was built.
+3. You can run the `quadratic` program again from the folder, where it was built:
 ```
 $ ./quadratic
 ```